Health and Safety

 • Check that any adaptor used complies with British Standards and is adequately rated for the connected load.

-• Have your electrics checked regularly (at least every 10 years).
+• Have your electrics checked regularly (at least every 5 years).
 Tenants must allow Ocean to enter your property to carry out scheduled checks.
-Shared Owners and Leaseholders must ensure they have their electrics checked every 10 years.
+Shared Owners and Leaseholders are recommended to have their electrics checked at least every 5 years.

 • Use an RCD (Residual Current Device) when using electrical equipment outdoors.